 The Key Features of the Corporate Practice of Dentistry in California

 In California, forming and practicing as a professional dental corporation may provide legal advantages over practicing as a sole proprietor or dental partnership.
 However, incorporating a professional corporation is a tricky procedure, requiring strict compliance with state and federal statutes.
-Outlined below are some of the keys features and reasons for forming a California professional dental corporation.
+Outlined below are some of the key features and reasons for forming a California professional dental corporation.

 What is a Professional Dental Corporation?

 A professional dental corporation is created under California state law and is designated to practice the profession of dentistry.
 California professional dental corporations are governed by the Moscone-Knox Professional Corporation Act (Corp C §§13400–13410), the general provisions of the California Corporations Code, and regulators promogulated by the Dental Board of California.
 Contact your Los Angeles dental attorneys for more information.

 What are some advantages of a Professional Dental Corporation?

-Legal Protection – A professional dental corporation allows for separation of personal assets from business assets, limiting personal liability against lawsuits and creditors.
-While a professional corporation cannot protect a dentist from malpractice claims (professional liability), if formed and operated correctly, it may protect the dentists’ personal assets from claims arising from the malpractice of colleagues, some commercial claims, or employee related lawsuits.
+Legal Protection – A professional dental corporation allows for the separation of personal assets from business assets, limiting personal liability against lawsuits and creditors.
+While a professional corporation cannot protect a dentist from malpractice claims (professional liability), if formed and operated correctly, it may protect the dentists’ personal assets from claims arising from the malpractice of colleagues, some commercial claims, or employee-related lawsuits.
 This is especially important for a dentist running their own dental practice.

 Business Credit – Building business credit under a professional dental corporation can be beneficial when it comes time to form a partnership or sell your business.
 It also may avoid the need for personal guarantees.